 There are a lot of dos and don’ts when it comes to writing a modern resume.
 For example, while including references is a major “don’t” for resumes, references are a big “do” for CVs.

 What is a CV?

-“Curriculum vitae” means “Course of Life” in Latin.
-That translation actually describes a CV very well.
-Where a resume focuses on relevant work experience, a CV covers broader life experience.
+Where a resume focuses on relevant work experience, a CV offers more comprehensive professional coverage in addition to broader life experience.

 - Teaching positions

 A CV is always formatted chronologically and unlike a resume, does not change from job-to-job.
 In fact, CVs remain static and are only updated when the applicant completes a new accomplishment.
 For example, if the applicant has a new research study published in a reputable journal, they would add the mention to their CV.

 Job descriptions will typically specify whether to submit a resume or CV.
 If not, there are a few factors that can help determine whether you need a resume of curriculum vitae.

 The use of resumes and CVs is primarily regional.
 Resumes are most commonly used in the U.S. and Canada (though there are exceptions, highlighted below).
 CVs are typically used internationally, particularly in the UK, Ireland, New Zealand, and across Europe.

 Even in the U.S. and Canada, there are certain professions that do require a CV in place of a resume.
 For example, a CV is usually used in academia by PhD candidates, university teaching applicants, and in some post-graduate application scenarios.
 The main use of a CV in academia is to include publication information.
 CVs are also common in clinical medical professions.
 In those cases, research and education are highlighted.